Our Marry Well Review Bottom Line:

 For starters, it simply does not have the numbers yet.
 A search for guys ages 25-35 in a 300-mile radius from DFW resulted in less than 100 profiles.
 The same search for females ages 25-35 in a 300-mile radius from DFW only resulted in less than 250 profiles.
 A search on other sites would net in the thousands, so that is hardly a small discrepancy.

-If you’re into long-distance dating, then those numbers might not bother you, but most of us aren’t looking for a relationship with someone who is 4-5 hours away (at least).
+If you’re into long-distance dating, then those numbers might not bother you, but most of us aren’t looking for a relationship with someone who is at least 4-5 hours away.
 Besides, that’s a total number of profiles.
 It doesn’t take into account how many are inactive members, those who are currently dating someone, or those who just created a free profile in order to look around the site.

-Like we said, Marry Well has potential as it continues to grow.
+Like we said, Marry Well has potential if it continues to grow in popularity and membership numbers.
+They do a pretty good job of engaging the members of their community in discussions about current dating topics and trends.
 We just think that when compared to the other best Christian dating sites we’ve reviewed, the numbers alone definitely put Marry Well at a disadvantage over the others.
 But, if you are a reluctant to join the world of online dating, Marry Well might just be a good starting point to ease you into it.

 Have you used Marry Well?
 What has been your experience with the site?